 Start with your income.
 If you're freelancing or you run a business as a digital nomad, your income may not be consistent from month to month.
 Look at what you've earned over the last 12 months and use your lowest month's income as the baseline for your budget.

 This can help you plan your expenses so you don't run the risk of overspending.
 And in months when your income is higher, you can adjust your spending accordingly and add to your savings.

 Next, look at your essential expenses each month.
 This includes your housing and food costs, travel, insurance and any expenses you need to work, such as internet access or a cell phone.
 If you have credit cards, student loans or other debts you're paying on, include those as well.

 Saving should also be a priority in your budget.
 If your income fluctuates, an emergency fund can help cover your expenses when needed.
 It can also help pay for larger expenses if you get hurt or sick while you're traveling.

 Finally, review your non-essential spending.
 That covers things like clothing, entertainment and dining out.
-These expenses should be added in only after you've budgeted for your basic living expenses, savings and debt repayment.
+These expenses should be added only after you've budgeted for your basic living expenses, savings, and debt repayment.